 Compensation policies are approved, reviewed annually and modified as needed by the HR Committee.
-The compensation policy for executive officers was modified in September 2011, and once again in November 2012.
+The compensation policy for executive officers was modified in September 2011, and in March 2013.
 For its part, the compensation policy for Capital Markets employees was modified the last time in March 2010.